-In this post, we’re exploring five key principles that you can build into your life in 2021, to improve your overall wellbeing and enjoyment at work.
+In this post, we’re exploring five key principles that you can build into your life, to improve your overall wellbeing and enjoyment at work.

 Developing a connection to a person or cause helps work feel meaningful and purposeful.
 It may be that you share a sense of connection to your colleagues, as for many, it’s the people that keep them coming back to work every day.
 Perhaps you feel aligned with your employer’s overarching mission – you might deeply care about the purpose of the company and the impact it’s having on wider society.
 Or maybe connection comes through the difference your volunteering hours make.
 Find something in your working life that evokes a sense of connection.